cleavr/cleaverdocs/content/documentation/laravel-deployments.md

 ## Site and app setup
 Check the following common setup issues to see if they resolve your issue.

+### Are you clearing cache correctly?
+If your route definitions are using closures or anonymous definitions, then this will impact clearing cache.
+You can run `php artisan route:list` and check the **Action** column to make sure no routes are listed using **Closure**.

+You'll want to either remove the routes with closures or move them to a controller.

 ### Did you build production assets?

 #### Site cannot be reached